1.3 National youth strategy

 - Coordination of children’s rights policy

-5 provinces and 300 local authorities fall within the administrative supervision of the Flemish Region.
-Since the Flemish Parliament Act on local and provincial youth (work) policy came into force in 1993, steps were taken towards a decentralized and complementary youth policy.
+Lastly, local public authorities also have competences in the youth field.
+Fives provinces and 300 local authorities fall within the administrative supervision of the Flemish Region.
+Since the Flemish Parliament Act on local and provincial youth (work) policy came into force in 1993, steps were taken towards a decentralised and complementary youth policy.

 Most local authorities nowadays have youth services or at least one officer who is responsible for youth matters.